If you are a Joomla user or developer, chances are you know the name NoNumber for their incredible collection of Joomla extensions.

 Well, it is pretty okay-ish.
 I usually sleep from about 12:00 to 8:00 But when my head is full of coding ideas I may end up working till 4:00 AM and get out of bed at 11:00 AM.
 I take my daughter to school twice a week, so it is out of bed at 7:00 AM for those days.

 Wash it, don’t scratch it.

 Between 1:00 AM and 4:00 AM.
 But my wife is not very happy when I work at night and get my whole day-night routine mixed

 Any advice for newbies?

 Try to solve an issue that you want fixed.
 Don’t try to create something you think makes money.
 Or something you think others will want/need.

 Make something you think you need first.
-Extensions (but also other software) that isn't actively used by the developers is usually not too good and lacks passion and commitment.
+Extensions (but also other software) that aren't actively used by the developers is usually not too good and lack passion and commitment.

 I’d love to hear all of these answers from .......................

 I have asked all the questions to add a fuel of inspiration in your entrepreneurial journey.
 Now it’s your turn.
 Peter has generously agreed to your question in the comments of this interview.